eversonscherrer/ubuntu-onie/README.md

 ```
 build-host:~/ubuntu-iso$ ls -l output/
 total 17812
--rw-r--r-- 1 user user 18238940 Oct  9 10:15 ubuntu-bionic-amd64-mini-ONIE.bin
+-rw-r--r-- 1 user user 18238940 Oct  9 10:15 ubuntu-focal-amd64-mini-ONIE.bin
 ```

-## Preparing the HTTP image server
+## Preparing the FTP image server

-The example assumes you are running an HTTP server on the same machine as the virtual machine.
-Using local qemu networking the HTTP server will be availabe within the VM using IP address 10.0.2.2.

-Put the `ubuntu-bionic-amd64-mini-ONIE.bin` file and `ubuntu-preseed.txt` file into the document root of the HTTP server:
+Put the `ubuntu-focal-amd64-mini-ONIE.bin` file and `ubuntu-preseed.txt` file into the document root of the FTP server:

 ```
-build-host:~/ubuntu-iso$ sudo cp output/ubuntu-bionic-amd64-mini-ONIE.bin ubuntu-preseed.cfg /var/www/html/
+/ Navigate to the location where the downloaded files are located.
+build-host:~/ ftp -p your.ftp.ip.address
+/ type user and password to FTP server,

+/ Upload ubuntu-preseed.cfg and ubuntu-focal-amd64-mini-ONIE.bin to FTP server.
+build-host:~/ put ubuntu-preseed.cfg
+build-host:~/ put ubuntu-focal-amd64-mini-ONIE.bin
+build-host:~/ exit
 ```

 ## Installing the Ubuntu installer from ONIE